CodingWithJiro/Projects-Hub/HTML-CSS/The Little Taco Shop Website/README.md

 This project contains a 4-page HTML site styled with custom CSS, including a homepage with a dynamic taco menu, an about page with trivia, a contact form, and a store hours section.
 It demonstrates practical use of tables, forms, responsive design, reusable classes, and minimal JavaScript for dynamic year insertion.

+This project was created as part of a self-directed HTML & CSS learning track, not for commercial use.

 ---

 ## ✨ Features